 The outer loop for AI projects is also a bit different from traditional software development.

 For the MLOps model there are three categories of steps: the pipeline steps, the data steps and the ML steps.
-The pipeline steps is concerned with deploying a pipeline that can be used for training and evaluating the AI model.
-The pipeline can be configured for continuous training, where new model are train as new data comes in.
+The pipeline steps are concerned with deploying a pipeline that can be used for training and evaluating the AI model.
+The pipeline can be configured for continuous training, where new model is trained as new data comes in.
 The data steps are concerned with gathering raw data from various sources that will be used for training and evaluating the AI model.
 The ML steps are for training the AI model, adjusting its parameters to improve its performance.

-The outer loop can consists of the following steps:
+The outer loop can consist of the following steps:

 The outer loop ensures that the AI system is developed, tested, and deployed in a systematic and efficient manner, leading to higher quality and more reliable applications.